 Avoid burnout before you become crispy.
 Here are some go-to strategies to help you relax today....

 It is kind of obvious once you have hit burnout, the exhaustion, lack of motivation, poor efficacy, and overwhelming doubts of whether you should even be at your job are hard to miss.
-But, if you are not there yet, perhaps the symptoms aren't as obvious.
+Maybe it's time to consider a move within your company or career path.

 So what is burnout?
 Burnout is the result of too much stress either from your job, a life situation, or even your personality.
 In the simplest of terms, burnout is absolute exhaustion, physical, mental, and emotional.